Academic Freedom Policy

 Diplomas are ordered for students whose graduation has been confirmed by the registrar’s

-office, at the end of each semester and session.
+office, at the end of each term.
 Diplomas are mailed to graduates

 after they are received, approximately eight weeks after the graduation date.